telerik/maui-docs/knowledge-base/customize-image-style-imagecardview-dotnet-maui.md

  This KB article also answers the following questions:
 - How to scale images without distortion in `ImageCardView`?
-- How to maintain image aspect ratio in .NET MAUI applications?
+- How to maintain the image's aspect ratio in .NET MAUI applications?
 - How to customize the size of images in `ImageCardView`?

 ## Solution